We Compare Green Tea And Black Tea In A Tease Tea Showdown

 In terms of the potential benefits of both black and green tea, both teas carry a similar profile.
 They’re both flush with polyphenols, though the type of these plant pigments found in each tea changes during processing.

 Green tea, for example, contains a much higher concentration of the flavonoid EGCG, which is found to be a powerful compound.
 Not only has it been shown to produce a calming effect, reduce inflammation and prevent chronic conditions such as heart disease, but test tube studies have found that EGCG can inhibit the multiplication of cancer cells.
 Of course, more research is needed in this area, but the findings to date lend themselves to some incredible observations.
-You can read some of the most impresive green tea benefits here.

 Black tea in the other hand, contains an abundance of the flavonoid, theaflavin.
 Theaflavin has demonstrated a reduction in cholesterol and blood sugar levels and may reduce the risk of heart disease.
 Some research has also shown black tea may reduce cancer cell survival.
-There are some incredible benefits of black tea as well.

 All-in-all, both teas have been known to have some fairly impressive benefits, and it ultimately comes down to personal preference- taste, mood and occasion...
 And we’ve got a tea for that!